Consumer Information

 Availability of Employees for Information Dissemination

-The following personnel at Louisiana Delta Community College will be available to provide information in their respective areas upon request:
+The following Louisiana Delta Community College personnel will be available to provide information in their respective areas upon request:

 About Louisiana Delta Community College

-Consumer and disclosure information relating to current degrees and programs offered by the College, accreditation information, credit transfer policies, and lists of faculty and administrative personnel can be accessed in the LDCC Academic Catalog or you can call the Knight Center at 318-345-9003.
+Consumer and disclosure information relating to current degrees and programs offered by the College, accreditation information, credit transfer policies, and lists of faculty and administrative personnel can be accessed in the LDCC Academic Catalog or by contacting the Knight Center at 318-345-9003.

 Accreditation Statement

 Louisiana Delta Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, technical diplomas, and certificates.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679- 4500 for questions about the accreditation status of Louisiana Delta Community College.
+Louisiana Delta Community College may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Louisiana Delta Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling 404-679- 4500, or by using information available on SACSOC’s website (www.sacsoc.org).

 Campus Hazing Policy